State Facts About Abortion: Connecticut

 National Background and Context

-• In 2011, 12% of Connecticut counties had no abortion clinic.
-5% of Connecticut women lived in these counties.
+•In 2017, some 13% of Connecticut counties had no clinics that provided abortions, and 5% of Connecticut women lived in those counties.

 Restrictions on Abortion

 In Connecticut, the following restrictions on abortion were in effect as of June 28, 2022:

 - An abortion may be performed at or after viability only if the patient's life or health is endangered.

 1. Jones RK, Witwer E and Jerman J, Abortion Incidence and Service Availability in the United States, 2017, New York: Guttmacher Institute, 2019.

 2. Fuentes L and Jerman J, Distance traveled to obtain clinical abortion care in the United States and reasons for clinic choice, Journal of Women’s Health, 2019, https://doi.org/10.1089/jwh.2018.7496.